awardstrobehello/pokenator/README.md

 # Pokénator
-Inspired by Akinator, Pokénator is a pokemon guessing game that tries to guess what Pokemon the user is thinking of in a limited number of guesses.
+Inspired by Akinator, Pokénator is a pokemon guessing game.
+It tries to guess what Pokemon the user is thinking of in a limited number of guesses.
+Uses fuzzy logic to handle uncertainty and subjective questions (cute, cool, intimidating, etc).

 ## Core Components
 - Fuzzy logic implementation, like Akinator

 ## TO-DO
-- Get fuzzy scores of pokemon as JSON file
+- Get fuzzy scores of pokemon as JSON file (done)
+- Link endpoints to Azure (CosmoDB, Storage)

+## Structure (Planned)
+Pokenator/
+├── README.md
+├── .gitignore
+│
+├── backend/
+│   ├── Program.cs                    # Game control
+│   ├── Models.cs                     # Data structures (question, pokemon)
+│   ├── GameState.cs                  # What's been asked, what's possible, user answers
+│   ├── LogicEngine.cs                # Core game logic
+│   │
+│   ├── Data/
+│   │   ├── pokemon.json              # Where the 150 scored Pokemon are
+│   │   └── questions.json            # What questions will be asked
+│   └── PokenatorBackend.csproj
+│
+├── frontend/                         # React app
+│   └── TO-DO
+│
+└── data-extractor/                   # API extractor for archive/reference
+    └── extractor.cs

 ## Development Plan
-- Most of it will be done locally from the start

-- Fuzzy logic engine with existing Pokemon data
+- Initial local development

 - Console testing app
-    - Basic question set (types, colors, legendary, shapes)

-- Skip body types and mythical vs legendary

-- Start with a purely fuzzy logic implementation
+- Start with purely fuzzy logic implementation
-    - For ALL attributes.
+    - Every Pokemon gets scored on every attribute, avoiding issues with a binary system
-    - Deals with poential misconceptions that users may have when answering questions
+    - Deals with potential misconceptions that users may have when answering questions
         - Mega forms changing type?
         - Different "main" color answers?
-            - Issues like: Snorlax having primary color be "black" in API when nobody would answer that
+            - Snorlax having primary color be "black" in API when nobody would answer that
     - Take extracted factual data and transfer it to fuzzy scores as 1.0
-- Apply subjective user characteristics (cool, cute, scary, popular) to pokemon characteristics

 - `pokemon_gen1.json` from existing extractor
     - Backup maintained
 - `questions.json` Contains questions
-- Won't have a learning system at first

 - Eventually transfer JSON files -> CosmosDB

 - Backend infrastructure using asp.net
     - Prevent repetitive question patterns
-    - Find a way to handle similar pokemon (Pikachu, Jolteon)
+    - Find a way to handle similar pokemon (Pikachu, Jolteon) ?
-    - Rough diagram of the guesser's strategy: use immutable characteristics to eliminate pokemon; guess the next question based confidence.
+    - Rough diagram of the guesser's strategy: use immutable characteristics to eliminate pokemon; guess the next question based on confidence?
 - React frontend with TypeScript
-- Link endpoints to Azure (CosmoDB, Storage)